For Journalists

 1. A formalized source hierarchy with structural confidence caps that prevent volume from substituting for quality.

-2. Explicit gaming countermeasures: named detection procedures for eleven disinformation techniques, applied systematically to every assessment.
+2. Explicit gaming countermeasures: named detection procedures for twelve disinformation techniques, applied systematically to every assessment.

 3. Decision trees for the hard calls: documented logic for resolving the distinctions that experienced fact-checkers often handle by instinct: Misleading vs. Lacks Context, Mixed vs. Mostly False, and similar boundary cases.